paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   Usage `git pull-request`

-  This will assemble the correct `GitHub` URL and launch it in the browser. **Caveat this is only tested on Windows!**
+  This will assemble the correct `GitHub` URL to create a Pull Request and launch it in the browser. **Caveat this is only tested on Windows!**